Can B2B businesses sell with emotional marketing?

 |A software company that sells live chat solutions||Business owners who need a tool to communicate with all website visitors and improve the speed of customer service.||A business owner whose eCommerce store has a high bounce rate and slow customer support reply times.
 The reason: a lack of a tool for quick and direct communication with website visitors.|

-Have a brainstorming session with your marketing team and think of the ways to create a similar context based on your target customer’s issue.
+Have a brainstorming session with your marketing team and think of ways to create a similar context based on your target customer’s issue.
 Put yourself in their shoes to try to experience what kind of emotions they go through in that particular situation.

 4. Focus on Showing How Your Product Resolves a Specific Problem